LEARN

 Comfort Zone

 This is simply untrue.
-Every expert emphasizes the need for stretching to be gentle and comfortable, it shouldn't cause pain.
+Stretching should be gentle and comfortable; it shouldn't cause pain.

 What Happens When You Push Stretching Too Far?

-Even if you’re not tying yourself in knots like dancers, gymnasts, and yogis do, it’s possible to stretch too much.
-(And yes, super-bendy professionals also need to be careful they don’t push beyond what’s safe—although their threshold might look different from yours.)
+Even if you're not tying yourself in knots like dancers, gymnasts, and yogis do, it's possible to stretch too much.
+Super-bendy, highly trained bodies also need to be careful not to push beyond what's safe, although their threshold might look different from yours.

 Joint Overstretch